-This is the second in a series of five courses that aim to develop and the understanding of musical organisation, structures and techniques, shared, shared musical vocabularies, aural skills, musical representation and communication.
+This is the second in a series of five courses that aim to develop an understanding of musical organisation, structures and techniques, shared musical vocabularies, aural skills, musical representation and communication.
 Examples from a wide diversity of musical styles are presented.
 The course also provides the opportunity to apply these tools and abilities creatively in any genre or era as defined by the interest of the student.
 This course particularly focuses on rhythmic organisation, basic harmony and the procedures involved in analysis.

-1. demonstrate an understanding of rhythmic and temporal techniques, organisation, basic harmonic techniques and their application in musical composition, performance and production in a variety of musical styles and eras
+1. Demonstrate an understanding of rhythmic and temporal techniques, organisation, basic harmonic techniques and their application in musical composition, performance and production in a variety of musical styles and eras

-2. recognise, create and analyse significant musical techniques and processes, with a particular emphasis on rhythm and temporal processes and their application in musical composition, performance and production
+2. Recognise, create and analyse significant musical techniques and processes, with a particular emphasis on rhythm and temporal processes and their application in musical composition, performance and production

-3. demonstrate a basic level of aural recognition and transcription skills
+3. Demonstrate a basic level of aural recognition and transcription skills

-4. demonstrate the ability analyse musical process and to communicate these analyses in written and spoken forms
+4. Demonstrate the ability analyse musical process and to communicate these analyses in written and spoken forms